-The global market for pain management therapeutics was estimated at $60 billion in 2015 with an annual growth rate of over five percent through 2024.
-4 In the past 20 years, only a handful of new analgesic drugs have emerged and a number of critical issues exist in drug treatment of chronic pain.
-Most existing analgesics for persistent pain are relatively ineffective, have a significant adverse effect profile or abuse liability and do not effectively reduce pain in all individuals.
-Primary treatments for mild to moderate chronic pain include non-steroidal anti-inflammatory drugs (NSAIDs) and narcotic opioid drugs for moderate to severe pain.
+The global market for pain management therapeutics was estimated at $64 billion in 2020 with an annual growth rate of about 6.9 percent through 2028.
+In the past 20 years, only a handful of new analgesic drugs have emerged and a number of critical issues exist in drug treatment of chronic pain.
+Most existing analgesics for chronic are relatively ineffective, have a significant adverse effect profile or abuse liability and do not effectively reduce pain in all individuals.
+Primary drugs used to treat mild to moderate chronic pain include non-steroidal anti-inflammatory drugs (NSAIDs) while narcotic opioid drugs are commonly used for moderate to severe pain.
 NSAIDs include aspirin, ibuprofen, and naproxen.
 The long-term use of NSAIDs is associated with significant adverse effects.
 An estimated 100,000 people suffer gastric damage each year from NSAIDs used in the U.S. and 16,500 deaths annually are associated with NSAIDs use.

 The Opioid Crisis — A Silent Epidemic

 Opioid pain relievers include drugs such as oxycodone (Oxycontin®) and hydrocodone.
 In the past two decades, opioid prescriptions have tripled in the U.S. Opioid drug use is linked to significant addiction and abuse liability, as well as additional adverse side effects.
 In addition to abuse liability, opioid drug use is associated with notable tolerance (less efficacious over time) and central nervous system (CNS) side effects.
 In 2016 alone, more than 20,000 deaths were associated with prescription opioid abuse.
 The Centers for Disease Control (CDC) have reported that overdose deaths from opioid pain relievers have exceeded the deaths involving heroin and cocaine combined.